ibm-cloud-docs/security-compliance/collector-customer.md

 5. In terminal, log in to your virtual machine by using SSH.

   ```
-  ssh <username>@<hostname_or_IP_address>
+  ssh root@<hostname_or_IP_address>
   ```
   {: codeblock}

-  If you do not log in as the root user, you must prefix the following commands with `sudo`.
-  {: tip}

-6. Be sure that you have the required software on your VM and that it is up to date.
+6. Be sure that you have the required software on your VSI and that it is up to date.
 If you're working with Ubuntu, you can use the following commands.
   1. Verify that your OS image is up to date.
 In Ubuntu, you can run the following command:

     ```
-    [sudo] apt-get update
+    sudo apt-get update
     ```
     {: codeblock}

   2. If you don't have it already, install [Docker Compose](https://docs.docker.com/compose/install/){: external} by using the command for your OS.

     ```
-    [sudo] apt-get install docker-compose
+    sudo apt-get install docker-compose
     ```
     {: codeblock}

   3. If you plan to use your collector to run on-premises resource scans, install [Nmap version 7.6 or higher](https://nmap.org/download.html){: external} by using the command for your OS.
 If you're working with Ubuntu, you can use the following command.

     ```
-    [sudo] apt-get install nmap
+    sudo apt-get install nmap
     ```
     {: codeblock}

-7. Transfer the downloaded `initiate_collector.sh` file onto your virtual machine and change the permissions to allow it to run.
+7. Transfer the collector installation file to your VSI.
+If you are using VIM in your command line, you can use the following steps as an example.
+  1. Locally, open the **initiate_collector.sh** file that you downloaded and copy its contents.
+  2. From your command line, open the VIM editor.

     ```
+    vi initiate_collector.sh
+    ```
+    {: codeblock}

+  3. Press **i** to insert content.
+  4. Paste the content that you previously copied.
+  5. Press the **Escape** key to exist edit mode.
+  6. Type `:wq` and click **Enter**. to save and exist VIM.
+  7. To confirm that the file was created, run the `ls` command.

+8. Change the permissions of the `initiate_collector.sh` file to allow it to run.

+  ```
   chmod +x initiate_collector.sh
   ```
   {: codeblock}

-8. Install the collector by running the following command and then answering the following prompts as they are asked.
+9. Install the collector by running the following command and then answering the following prompts as they are asked.

   ```
   ./initiate_collector.sh